Table of Contents

-Some of these things can have a 6 week lead time, so consider this when you’re planning.
-You already included in your contract to have access to the home, so go take measurements and get this stuff ordered.
-I’ll say again GO TAKE MEASUREMENTS.
-All appliances are NOT the same size.
-There are some common sizes, but you need to check before you order
+Some of these things can have a six-week lead time, so consider this when you’re planning.
+You already included in your contract to have access to the home, so take measurements and get this stuff ordered.

 3. Arrange any services that need to be transferred and book the appropriate people.

 These might include hydro, alarm, tv, internet, phone, satellite, etc. We cover all of this in our Millennial Moving Binder.

 4. Book any tradespeople for the work you’d like done right after possession.